kubernetes/examples/guestbook-go/README.md

     Result: All new pods will see the `redis-master` service running on the host (`$REDIS_MASTER_SERVICE_HOST` environment variable) at port 6379, or running on `redis-master:6379`.
 After the service is created, the service proxy on each node is configured to set up a proxy on the specified port (in our example, that's port 6379).

-### Step Three: Create the Redis slave pods <a id="step-three"></a>
+### Step Three: Create the Redis replica pods <a id="step-three"></a>

-The Redis master we created earlier is a single pod (REPLICAS = 1), while the Redis read slaves we are creating here are 'replicated' pods.
+The Redis master we created earlier is a single pod (REPLICAS = 1), while the Redis read replicas we are creating here are 'replicated' pods.
 In Kubernetes, a replication controller is responsible for managing the multiple instances of a replicated pod.

-1. Use the file [redis-slave-controller.json](redis-slave-controller.json) to create the replication controller by running the `kubectl create -f` *`filename`* command:
+1. Use the file [redis-replica-controller.json](redis-replica-controller.json) to create the replication controller by running the `kubectl create -f` *`filename`* command:

     ```console
-    $ kubectl create -f examples/guestbook-go/redis-slave-controller.json
+    $ kubectl create -f examples/guestbook-go/redis-replica-controller.json

     ```

-2. To verify that the redis-slave controller is running, run the `kubectl get rc` command:
+2. To verify that the redis-replica controller is running, run the `kubectl get rc` command:

     ```console
     $ kubectl get rc
     CONTROLLER              CONTAINER(S)            IMAGE(S)                         SELECTOR                    REPLICAS
     redis-master            redis-master            redis                            app=redis,role=master       1
-    redis-slave             redis-slave             k8s.gcr.io/redis-slave:v2        app=redis,role=slave        2
+    redis-replica           redis-replica           k8s.gcr.io/redis-slave:v2        app=redis,role=replica      2
     ...
     ```

-    Result: The replication controller creates and configures the Redis slave pods through the redis-master service (name:port pair, in our example that's `redis-master:6379`).
+    Result: The replication controller creates and configures the Redis replica pods through the redis-master service (name:port pair, in our example that's `redis-master:6379`).

     Example:
-    The Redis slaves get started by the replication controller with the following command:
+    The Redis replicas get started by the replication controller with the following command:

     ```console
-    redis-server --slaveof redis-master 6379
+    redis-server --replicaof redis-master 6379
     ```

-3. To verify that the Redis master and slaves pods are running, run the `kubectl get pods` command:
+3. To verify that the Redis master and replicas pods are running, run the `kubectl get pods` command:

     ```console
     $ kubectl get pods
     NAME                          READY     STATUS    RESTARTS   AGE
     redis-master-xx4uv            1/1       Running   0          18m
-    redis-slave-b6wj4             1/1       Running   0          1m
+    redis-replica-b6wj4           1/1       Running   0          1m
-    redis-slave-iai40             1/1       Running   0          1m
+    redis-replica-iai40           1/1       Running   0          1m
     ...
     ```

-    Result: You see the single Redis master and two Redis slave pods.
+    Result: You see the single Redis master and two Redis replica pods.

-### Step Four: Create the Redis slave service <a id="step-four"></a>
+### Step Four: Create the Redis replica service <a id="step-four"></a>

-Just like the master, we want to have a service to proxy connections to the read slaves.
-In this case, in addition to discovery, the Redis slave service provides transparent load balancing to clients.
+Just like the master, we want to have a service to proxy connections to the read replicas.
+In this case, in addition to discovery, the Redis replica service provides transparent load balancing to clients.

-1. Use the [redis-slave-service.json](redis-slave-service.json) file to create the Redis slave service by running the `kubectl create -f` *`filename`* command:
+1. Use the [redis-replica-service.json](redis-replica-service.json) file to create the Redis replica service by running the `kubectl create -f` *`filename`* command:

     ```console
-    $ kubectl create -f examples/guestbook-go/redis-slave-service.json
+    $ kubectl create -f examples/guestbook-go/redis-replica-service.json

     ```

-2. To verify that the redis-slave service is up, list the services you created in the cluster with the `kubectl get services` command:
+2. To verify that the redis-replica service is up, list the services you created in the cluster with the `kubectl get services` command:

     ```console
     $ kubectl get services
     NAME              CLUSTER_IP       EXTERNAL_IP       PORT(S)       SELECTOR               AGE
     redis-master      10.0.136.3       <none>            6379/TCP      app=redis,role=master  1h
-    redis-slave       10.0.21.92       <none>            6379/TCP      app-redis,role=slave   1h
+    redis-replica     10.0.21.92       <none>            6379/TCP      app-redis,role=replica 1h
     ...
     ```

-    Result: The service is created with labels `app=redis` and `role=slave` to identify that the pods are running the Redis slaves.
+    Result: The service is created with labels `app=redis` and `role=replica` to identify that the pods are running the Redis replicas.

 Tip: It is helpful to set labels on your services themselves--as we've done here--to make it easy to locate them later.

 ### Step Five: Create the guestbook pods <a id="step-five"></a>

-This is a simple Go `net/http` ([negroni](https://github.com/codegangsta/negroni) based) server that is configured to talk to either the slave or master services depending on whether the request is a read or a write.
+This is a simple Go `net/http` ([negroni](https://github.com/codegangsta/negroni) based) server that is configured to talk to either the replica or master services depending on whether the request is a read or a write.
 The pods we are creating expose a simple JSON interface and serves a jQuery-Ajax based UI.
-Like the Redis slave pods, these pods are also managed by a replication controller.
+Like the Redis replica pods, these pods are also managed by a replication controller.

 1. Use the [guestbook-controller.json](guestbook-controller.json) file to create the guestbook replication controller by running the `kubectl create -f` *`filename`* command: